A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Introduction

-While the scenario approach holds great promise for providing formal safety guarantees in dynamical systems, it relies on data being \emph{independent and identically distributed (i.i.d.)}.
-Consequently, only a single input-output data pair can be extracted from each trajectory~\cite{calafiore2006scenario}, necessitating the collection of \emph{multiple independent trajectories}—potentially reaching into the millions for real-world systems—to achieve the desired confidence level, as determined by a well-defined closed-form relationship.
-This requirement limits the applicability of the scenario approach to real-world systems that are resource-constrained or challenging to simulate extensively, as generating a sufficient number of independent trajectories may be prohibitively expensive.
+While the scenario approach holds great promise for providing formal safety guarantees in dynamical systems, it relies on data being {independent and identically distributed (i.i.d.)}.
+Consequently, only a single input-output data pair can be extracted from each trajectory~\citep{calafiore2006scenario}, necessitating the collection of \emph{multiple independent trajectories}.
+This requirement limits the applicability of the scenario approach to systems that are resource-constrained or challenging to simulate extensively, as generating a large number of independent trajectories may be prohibitively expensive.

-\textbf{Original Contributions.} Motivated by this central challenge, this work introduces, for the first time, a \emph{physics-informed} scenario approach to ensure system safety while significantly reducing the required amount of data.
-In particular, while the physics-based model is not entirely precise, it contains valuable insights derived from fundamental physical laws and can effectively reduce the data requirements for solving a scenario optimization problem.
-Specifically, our approach focuses on those data samples where the outputs of the physics-based model and the observed data are sufficiently close—within a predefined threshold—demonstrating the similarity in the behavior of these two systems.
-This enables the physics-based model to guide the scenario optimization process, eliminating redundant data and thus significantly reducing the dataset size required for safety analysis.
-We further prove that, under our approach, the BC conditions hold true throughout the entire state space.
-Our physics-informed framework demonstrates its effectiveness in reducing data requirements for scenario optimizations with both deterministic and probabilistic guarantees.
-We validate our method through two physical case studies, highlighting its practical utility in mitigating the amount of data.
+\textbf{Contributions.} Motivated by this central challenge, this work introduces a \emph{physics-informed} scenario approach to ensure system safety while reducing the required amount of data.
+In particular, while the physics-based model is not entirely precise, it contains valuable insights derived from fundamental physical laws and can effectively reduce the data requirements for solving a scenario optimization program.
+Our approach focuses on those data samples where the outputs of the physics-based model and the observed data are sufficiently close, within a predefined threshold, demonstrating the similarity in the behavior of these two systems.
+This enables the physics-based model to guide the scenario optimization process, eliminating redundant data and thus potentially reducing the dataset size required for safety analysis.